dcramer/panelkit/README.md

 ### LightTile

 A simple light switch.
-A single tap toggles the light, a long press brings up a brightness control.
+A single press toggles the light, a long press brings up a brightness control.

 `type`